 Orkney Talking Newspaper

-Orkney Talking Newspaper is supported by volunteers who provide a free 90 minute audio version of The Orcadian Newspaper each week and a magazine edition approximately every quarter.
-If you or a friend or relative living in or outwith Orkney has difficulty reading newspapers on account of temporary or permanent visual or physical impairment you can receive a free weekly CD of news.
-Alternatively you can listen to the latest edition freely online on the Orkney Talking Newspaper website.
+Orkney Talking Newspaper is run by volunteers who provide a free 90 minute audio version of The Orcadian Newspaper each week and a magazine edition approximately every quarter.
+If you or someone you know has difficulty reading on account of temporary or permanent visual or physical impairment you can receive a free weekly CD of local news.
+Alternatively you can listen to the latest edition online at the Orkney Talking Newspaper website.

 The George Mackay Brown Fellowship